 Realisation: Lena Martin – curator, Razvan Caracas, and the IMPACT team (Anais Kobsch, Natalia Solomatova, Renata Schaan, Tim Boegels, Mandy Bethkenhagen, Zhi Li)

-On May 16th, 2020 we will launch the itinerant international exhibition “Moon Impact – a geological story” at the National Museum of Geology of Romania, in Bucarest.
-Over almost 220 square meters of exhibition you will be able to learn about the formation of the solar system, about the Giant Impact that generated the protolunar synestia, and about the ever-growing complexity of the mineral realm.
+In the autumn of 2020 we will launch the itinerant international exhibition “Moon Impact – a geological story” in Bucharest, Romania.
+Over more than 200 square meters of exhibition you will be able to learn about the formation of the solar system, about the Giant Impact that generated the protolunar synestia, and about the ever-growing complexity of the mineral realm.
 You will admire distant proto-planetary disks, you will see animations of giant impacts and you will peek into the atomic secrets of the formation of the first atmosphere of the Earth.

 The exhibition tells the story of the Giant impact and the Moon formation in the context of the geological evolution of the Earth and of the solar system.
 It covers five rooms dedicated to science, one planetarium, and one room dedicated to art and science.